eddmann/eddmann.github.io/_posts/2016/2016-06-01-understanding-de-morgans-laws-to-simplify-propositions.md

 ---
 layout: post
-title: "Understanding De Morgan's Laws to simplify propositions"
+title: "Understanding De Morgan's Laws to Simplify Propositions"
-meta: "Using De Morgan's Laws to simplify certain propositions, better describing their intent"
+meta: "Learn how De Morgan's Laws help simplify logical propositions in programming by transforming predicates for better readability and intent."
+tags: logic
 ---

-Yesterday I watched a conference talk about [Formal Logic](https://www.youtube.com/watch?v=saMtzIaDCJM) and De Morgan's laws were discussed.
+Yesterday, I watched a conference talk about [Formal Logic](https://www.youtube.com/watch?v=saMtzIaDCJM), where De Morgan's Laws were discussed.
-Wikipedia does a very good job of [explaining the laws](https://en.wikipedia.org/wiki/De_Morgan%27s_laws) in-depth, but essentially they are transformation rules that allow you to simplify certain propositions.
+Wikipedia provides a very good [explanation of the laws](https://en.wikipedia.org/wiki/De_Morgan%27s_laws) in-depth.
+Essentially, they are transformation rules that allow you to simplify certain propositions.
-Whilst programming, predicate logic of this form appears very frequently, and it is very useful to know how you can rewrite a predicate to better describe its intent.
+Whilst programming, predicate logic of this form appears very frequently.
+It is very useful to know how you can rewrite a predicate to better describe its intent.

 <!--more-->